carlosmolinahutt/ESR-Lab-Repositories/README.md

-# Engineering-for-Seismic-Resilience

-## Welcome!
+Welcome!
-This is the for github respository for Carlos Molina Hutt's Engineering for Seismic Resilience (ESR) group.
+This is the github respository for Carlos Molina Hutt's Engineering for Seismic Resilience Laboratory (ESR Lab). www.esrlab.org
-These are scripts and online reasources that will hopefully make your life easier.